-Planning an event?
-Here are Walkers Party Hire’s Top tips…
+Planning a party or an event?
+Here are Walkers Party Hire’s top tips…

 Organising a celebration for a friend, a family member or yourself is a big responsibility, as this is one of those special occasions in life where it is important to make a really big deal of it.
 Whether it’s an 18th, 21st or any number ending in a 0, by making your event memorable with Walkers Party Hire, you’ll be guaranteed to have stories to talk about for years.

 The size of your guest list should depend on the space in your home and back area.
 So be realistic.
 Keep an eye on the numbers and firm them up at least a week out from the event.
 This will help keep your budget in check and manage those last minute details which will inevitably crop up.

 So guests can find you, have your front area well lit and perhaps attach some balloons to the front fence.
 For something a little bit fancy, why not roll out the red carpet and the red ropes?
 This will impress your guests on arrival and it will give your party a VIP feel.